Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Self-care

-Practicing self-care can be achieved in many ways.
-Being aware of your physical self by way of nutrition and exercise can prepare yourself to get through the day.
-Having healthy snacks available and water on hand is an easy way to fuel your body rather than grabbing a tim tam to eat as you walk past the fridge.
-Get some fresh air and sunshine by taking your baby for a walk or arrange time by yourself to do an activity you enjoy.
+New and expectant parents often struggle to practice self-care regularly.
+This could be due to time constraints, appointments or prioritising your baby’s needs.
+Nutrition and gentle exercise can help support your physical and emotional health.
+Having healthy snacks available and water on hand is an easy way to fuel your body.
+Get some fresh air and sunshine by taking your baby for a walk, or arrange time by yourself to do an activity you enjoy.

-If you’ve got a few minutes, call a friend.
-They will likely be happy for a catch up and often sharing stories of parenting can remind you that you are not alone.
-Also remember, you are not just a mum, so also chat about things non-baby related that you enjoy.
+Positive social interactions are also crucial for emotional regulation and mental health during pregnancy.
+When you’ve got a few minutes, contact a friend.
+Sharing stories of parenting can remind you that you are not alone.
+Also remember, you are not just a parent, so chat about things non-baby related that you enjoy too.

-There are so many ways we can share the highs and lows of your parenting journey.
-Find a safe social media group, blogging your experience or joining a mother’s group are all great ways we can share our experiences.
-It’s okay to be honest about your experience because there are MANY that can relate.
+There are so many ways you can record the highs and lows of your parenting journey.
+Consider a trusted social media group, journalling your experience or joining a parents’ group.

 Accept help